manfredscheucher/OpenYarnStash/README.md

 ## Support

-If you’d like to support development financially, we may add options such as Ko-fi in the future.
-For now, starring the repository and sharing feedback are the best ways to help.
+If you’d like to support development financially, you can [buy us a coffee on Ko-fi](https://ko-fi.com/openyarnstash).
+Starring the repository and sharing feedback are also great ways to help.
 Thank you very much!

 ## Getting Started